Lactobacillus acidophilus NCFM®

 In another study using HIV-positive subjects with diarrhoea, it was found that a combination of L. acidophilus NCFM®, Bifidobacterium lactis Bi-07, and soluble fibre significantly reduced the frequency and number of stools passed.
 The subjects had previously been using loperamide to help manage their symptoms, but during the study found that they also needed to use less of the medication (Heiser et al, 2004).

-Lactobacillus acidophilus NCFM® for Constipation
+Lactobacillus acidophilus NCFM® and Constipation

 Constipation is a widespread digestive disorder, particularly in western countries and so, as you will see from other pages in the database, the use of probiotics to help manage this symptom has been the focus of a growing area of research.
 Lactobacillus acidophilus NCFM® is one of the bacterial strains that has yielded encouraging results in for the alleviation of slow stool transit.